-Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: know criteria for good practice standards in open access publishing critically assess scientific results published in open access and identify predatory publishing practices apply critical thinking skills - questioning, comparing, summarizing, drawing conclusions, and defending - to case studies on ethics and integrity in OS develop reflective questions to define ethical problems in the case study discuss cases with colleagues justify a personal position on the case
+Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: P know criteria for good practice standards in open access publishing critically assess scientific results published in open access and identify predatory publishing practices apply critical thinking skills - questioning, comparing, summarizing, drawing conclusions, and defending - to case studies on ethics and integrity in OS develop reflective questions to define ethical problems in the case study discuss cases with colleagues justify a personal position on the case

-- 1. Introduce the activity, its aim and, briefly, the procedure of the Four Quadrant Method2. - 2.
-Print out the case description (file "HU_U8A8 Handout") for each trainee.
+1. Introduce the activity, its aim and, briefly, the procedure of the Four Quadrant Method4.